How to sue AT&T in small claims court

 Atlanta, GA 30319

 Writing a demand letter on your own can be a drawn-out process.
 If you want to go through it, here are some tips for writing an effective demand letter.
 Notice that these are only tips, and they don’t provide you with a professional demand letter, as DoNotPay does.

 Remember, as many as 33% of demand letters can initiate a successful out-of-court resolution.

 |With DoNotPay||Filing court papers becomes an easier and quicker process.||All you need to do is answer a few questions regarding your case, and DoNotPay will do the rest.|

 |Without DoNotPay||Demand letters can take hours to write.||Figuring out what to include in your demand letter can be frustrating, especially if you’ve never written one before.|

 DoNotPay will fill out the required small claims forms for your state

 Every state has different court forms to fill out.
 DoNotPay will gather all the right forms from your state of residence, ask you a few questions, and fill them out for you with little effort on your part.
 Some states require you to fill out 3 to 4 copies of your court forms.
 If you try to file your forms in court and don’t have the necessary number of copies, your small claims case may be dismissed.
 DoNotPay will ensure you have the right number of completed copies to file.
-Access it through any web browser or download the app on your iPhone or other Apple device.
+Access it through any web browser.

 DoNotPay will help you file your forms at your local small claims court.